BOIL WATER NOTICE LIFTED for Longwood & Longwood East

 We will provide regular updates.

-For more information or assistance contact 1800 454 500 (24 hours)
+If you experience water supply issues and need assistance or more information contact 1800 454 500 (24 hours)